-FENTANYL CITRATE injection, for intravenous or intramuscular use, CII Initial U.S. Approval: 1968
+FENTANYL CITRATE injection, for intravenous or intramuscular use,

-WARNING: BISK OF ADDICTION, ABUSE, AND MISUSE: LIFE THREATENING RESPIRATORY DEPRESSION: CYTOCHROM P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS
+WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE: LIFE-P450 3A4 INTERACTION: and RISKS FROM CONCOMITANT USE

 See full prescribing information for complete boxed warning.
+Fentanyl Citrate Injection exposes users to risks of addiction

-- Fentanyl Citrate Injection exposes users to risks of addiction abuse, and misuse, which can lead to overdose and death Assess patient's risk before prescribing and monitor regularly for these behaviors and conditions (5.1) - Serious, life-threatening, or fatal respiratory depression may occur.
-Monitor closely, especially upon initiation or following a dose increase.
-(5.2) - hitant use with CYP3A4 inhibitors (or discontinuation of CYP3A4 inducers) can result in a fatal overdose of fentanyl (5.3.
-7. 12.3)

-Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate: limit dosages and durations to the minimum required; and follow patients for signs and symptoms of respiratory depression and sedation.
+- Assess patient's risk before prescribing and monitor regularly for these behaviors and conditions (5.1) - Serious, life-threatening, or fatal respiratory depression may occur.
+Monitor closely, especially upon initiation or following a dose increase (5.2) Concomitant use with CYP3A4 inhibitors (or discontinuation - of CYP3A4 inducers) can result in a fatal overdose of fentanyl (5.3.
+7. 12.3) - Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may resul in profound sedation, respiratory depression, coma, and death Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate; limit dosages and durations to the minimum required; and follow patients for signs and symptoms of respiratory depression and sedation.
 (5.4, 7